ekirving/refpanel/README.md

 ```

 :warning: **This will take a long time**: Please make sure you run this on a server with as many CPUs, and as much RAM,
-as possible (e.g., this pipeline was developed on a machine with 96 cores and 755Gb of RAM, with joint-calling
+as possible (e.g., this pipeline was developed and run on a cluster of nodes with 96 cores and 755Gb of RAM each).
-distributed across multiple such nodes).